NeneWang/learn-programming/python/project/project-1b.md

 :::tip Introducing Mister Sanic
-The notes for this project will be completed soon... but we will be making Mr. Sanic over here move around and collect coins!
+In todays lesson we will be making Mr. Sanic over here move around and collect coins!

 ![](./teaser-1b.gif)

+The following code will print out the environment of Sanic, don't worry about understanding it yet!
+<iframe src="https://trinket.io/embed/python/050b5b6826" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 :::